 Thos.
 Moser sells direct to consumers via both their seven showroom locations and through a magazine quality catalog.
 (Trivia: Can you think of another well known Maine brand that became widely popular selling through a catalog?
 Answer soon.)

 It was the late 90s when catalog marketing, he says, “really became a science.”
 And I don’t think it is necessarily ironic that the company mastered this sales model.
-Makes sense frankly, especially when you consider top members of Moser’s team came through the ranks at a company called LL Bean.
+Makes sense frankly, especially when you consider top members of Moser’s team came through the ranks at a company called L.L.
+Bean.
 That very successful catalog-oriented company is headquartered about a mile from Moser’s flagship Freeport showroom (and more on that, as well as other background on the trip in The Final Part).

 … It Really is Only about Good-Looking & Well-Made Furniture

 Thos.
 Moser (the company) is a maker of distinctive furniture that is 100% American-designed, engineered, supplied and built.
-Mostly unadorned, the joinery is celebrated … clean, traditional, but not wholly Shaker, as many often times conclude.
+Mostly unadorned, the joinery – celebrated.
+Clean, traditional, but not wholly Shaker, as many often times conclude.
 Many pieces, and especially through David’s explorations, show wide and varied International influences.
 Collectively, and again grabbing for the company’s literature, the style “echoes of numerous antique traditions as well as contemporary influences.
 (Hand-crafted) furniture designed to last through life’s journey.”

 (Well, you could of course come back next time when I talk more specifically about the furniture . . . or the next, next time when I talk a little bit more about Moser’s Customer in Residence program.)
 For more images from my visit, check out the album St. Timothy’s School Visits CabinetMaker Thos.
 Moser (on our Facebook page).

-- The renovation portion of the building at St. Tim’s is scheduled for completion on September 3 and the new construction is scheduled for completion on November 1.
+– The renovation portion of the building at St. Tim’s due to complete on September 3 and the new construction is scheduled for completion on November 1.
 Moser installed the above-mentioned seminar tables a few weeks back and plan to return around October 15 to install the remaining order.
 A happy year out to St. Tim’s and maybe I get to see the work in all its final glory.
 Who knows?

 Thanks for reading and have a Moxiful day! ~jb